YTYP UG

 Consider if you need a bus pass or a bike, or a parking permit if you're bringing a car.

 We have over 1,500 cycle hoops and bike racks across campus, including secure 4 cycle cages that require a student or staff ID to enter.
-Our guide to staying safe on campus gives more advice on protecting your bike.
+Explore our guide to walking, cycling and parking around campus, or discover how to get to Portsmouth

 Explore societies and sports clubs